 (7) Notice of any lawsuit or bankruptcy affecting the property.

 What to Watch For

 When reviewing the Prelim and the information on the list above, below are some items that you'll want to watch for.
 If any of the following issues are encountered, ask the mortgage broker or title company for an explanation:

-- There are liens or encumbrances remaining that are unexplained, or any unresolved issues such as acitve lawsuits or bankruptcies.
+There are liens or encumbrances remaining that are unexplained, or any unresolved issues such as active lawsuits or bankruptcies.